Mogul Mowgli

 Mogul Mowgli is a 2020 drama film directed by Bassam Tariq, and written by Tariq and Riz Ahmed.
 It stars Ahmed and features Aiysha Hart, Alyy Khan, Sudha Bhuchar, Nabhaan Rizwan, and Anjana Vasan.
 It tells the story of a British-Pakistani rapper who is struck down by a disease.

 Produced by Pulse Films, the film had its world premiere in the Panorama section at the 70th Berlin International Film Festival on February 21, 2020.
 It was released in the United Kingdom on October 30, 2020, by BFI Distribution, and in the United States on September 3, 2021, by Strand Releasing.

 Plot

 Zed is a British-Pakistani rapper who is based in New York.
-Before his European tour begins, supporting another artist, he returns home to see his family.
-After collapsing he is taken to hospital and told his muscles have weakened.
-He experiences bizarre visual and audial hallucinations.
-He is later diagnosed with a degenerative autoimmune disease.
+He is offered a big break supporting a more famous rapper on a European tour, but before it begins, he returns home to England for a somewhat tense reunion with his rather traditional family, leaving behind Bina, his American girlfriend.
+After collapsing he is taken to hospital and told his leg muscles have weakened.
+He also starts experiencing bizarre visual and auditory hallucinations.
+He is diagnosed with a degenerative autoimmune disease and experimental stem-cell infusions are recommended, but they come with the risk of infertility.
+His manager Vaseem proposes substituting RPG, a rival rapper whom Zed doesn't respect, as a replacement for the tour, but Zed resists the idea and refuses to accept that his illness will put an end to his dream.
+As Zed grows weaker, his father helps him at hospital, but they argue and Zed tells him to leave.
+Zed is offered the chance to freeze his sperm, but when he finally calls Bina to tells her he's sick and offer her his sperm, she rejects him, so he does not make a sperm donation.
+Although he misses the tour when his therapy begins, he does achieve something of a rapprochement with his father.